GangGreenTemperTatum/MethodCheck/README.md

 When an HTTP request passes through Caido's proxy (not limited to in-scope), the plugin:

-- Checks if the request has already been processed (to avoid duplicates)
+- Checks if the request has already been processed (to avoid duplicates) - This has been commented out for now and is easily adjustable - see the [Code Snippet](https://github.com/GangGreenTemperTatum/MethodCheck/blob/90d41ab02c70d3ba785039aadd29349349b4c597/packages/backend/src/index.ts#L213-L222) section below for more details.
 - Skips `OPTIONS requests` (to avoid recursive checks)
 - Sends an `OPTIONS` request to the same URL
 - Examines both `Allow` and `Access-Control-Allow-Methods` headers in the response